11cafe/comfyui-workspace-manager/README.md

 - cloud sync & backup workspace so you will never lose your data (Upcoming!)
 - One-click share workflow (Upcoming!)

+### Where are my workflow and workspace data stored?

+🍺 All your workflows are now output to a folder in `/ComfyUI/my_workflows` ⚠️Note: this is a ONE-WAY sync folder by default, that will only reflect changes made from your ComfyUI workspace browser; If you add some files manually using your OS file system (e.g. Finder in MacOS, File Explorer in Windows), workspace manager will not be able to pickup those changes.
+You need to use the "Import" button in files side bar to add new files to workspace manager.

+Our internal db data is stored in your disk under `/ComfyUI/custom_nodes/comfyui-workspace-manager/db/` We also store a backup copy of your db data in your browser cache in case you lose your workspace data when deleting comfyui-workspace-manager and reinstall.
+Press F12 or Inspect in right click browser menu, go to Application -> IndexedDB -> WorkspaceDB to see your data

 switch between flows:

 <img src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/11543a0f-6cc4-41fb-8666-772ab9a2cfe6" width="500">